insolace/MIDI-Router/README.md

 DMX not yet incorporated into prototype, but will share serial6 TX line with MIDI6, and use this circuit: https://i.stack.imgur.com/0ZBnO.png

-Eurorack connections use TEENSY I/O and op-amps as appropriate.
+Eurorack connections use TEENSY I/O and DAC with op-amps as appropriate.